 TOP TIP: Entrance to the park can be combined with ride tickets depending on what you want to experience.

-Enjoy the Christmas atmosphere at Liseberg’s winter wonderland.
+Enjoy the Gothenburg at Christmas atmosphere at Liseberg’s winter wonderland.

 Rows of Christmas market stalls fill the amusement park, selling everything from Christmas decorations and gifts to toffee apples, hot chocolate, churros, mulled wine and roasted nuts.